nwikamulia/ai-day-jakarta-2026/README.md

 You will be given a customer''s email address and a short offer message that has already been approved for outreach.
-Write a polished subject line and a friendly, professional email body that incorporates the offer message, then call the send_email tool exactly once.
+Write a polished subject line and a friendly, professional email body that incorporates the offer message, then call the gmail_send_email tool exactly once.
 The "to" parameter must be passed as a single plain string, never an array.'
-USING TOOLS send_email_tool
+USING TOOLS gmail_send_email_tool
 WITH (
   'max_iterations' = '10',
   'max_consecutive_failures' = '3',